By Margaret Evans

 War Horse, Spielberg’s first venture into a story set in the First World War, was a chance to remember a time when horse power was critical to defeat an enemy – a time of terrible trench warfare, disease, hunger, indescribable fear, and strange friendships.

-Photo courtesy of Walt Disney Motion Pictures Canada - A panicked Joey gallops through No Man's Land in this horrific but memorable scene.
+Photo (above): A panicked Joey gallops through No Man’s Land in this horrific but memorable scene.
+Photos courtesy of Walt Disney Motion Pictures Canada

 Creating the horrific scene when a panicked Joey gallops through No Man’s Land - the recognized area between enemy trenches - and gets entrapped in barbed wire, required special effects realism for which Spielberg’s films are renowned.
 Special effects supervisor Neil Corbould built a stunningly realistic, full-size Joey for the scene.